Azure/Azure-AI-Content-Safety-Private-Preview/Public Preview Doc.md

 1. Install the [Python](https://pypi.org/) or [Anaconda](https://www.anaconda.com/products/indivNameual#Downloads).
 Anaconda is a nice package containing a lot of Python packages already and allows for an easy start into the world of Python.
 1. Substitute the `<Endpoint>` with your resource endpoint URL.
 1. Upload your image by **Base64 **.
-We support JPEG ,PNG, GIF image formats.
+We support JPEG, PNG, GIF, BMP image formats.
    - Encoding your image to base64.
 You could leverage [this website](https://codebeautify.org/image-to-base64-converter)  to do encoding quickly.
 Put the path to your base 64 image in the _content_ parameter below.
 1. Paste your subscription key into the `Ocp-Apim-Subscription-Key` field.
 1. Change the body of the request to whatever image you'd like to analyze.